maria0904m/COMP3010---70-/README.md

 - Explain how each investigation in SPL represents a real world process for SOC: detect, escalate, and analyze.

 **Scope and assumptions:**\
 This exercise will focus only on the botsv3 index, using only the historical logs included in the dataset.
 No live data ingestion, forwarding, or external integrations were configured.
 All activities are performed from the perspective of a Tier 1 and 2 SOC analyst responding to alerts relating to AWS and endpoint behaviour.
-All assets, usernames, and data are fictional and used purely for academic training.
+While BOTSv3 is an extremely realistic environment it remains a controlled dataset.
+Thus, findings should be interpreted with the understanding that the attacks are of predefined patterns, without the noise found in a real world setting, and do not represent evolving attacker behavior as in live environments.

 This report documents the full investigative workflow, from setup through guided questions, and links findings back to real-world SOC practices.

 ---

 ## 2. SOC Roles and Incident Handling
 A SOC operates within several layers, each balancing alerts coming in with the need for deeper investigation.
+As stated by SANS Institute (2024), “tiering allows analysts to focus on the right level of analysis, reducing burnout while improving event accuracy.”
+(SANS Institute, 2024).
 Understanding what each tier does and how they support detection, escalation and response helps place the BOTSv3 analysis in a realistic SOC workflow.

+However, tiering introduces operational challenges:
+- Alert fatigue: Tier 1 analysts may ignore low-fidelity alerts, potentially missing early stages of sophisticated attacks
+- Escalation gaps: If Tier 1 fails to escalate, incidents may go unresolved, delaying containment and increasing risk exposure.
+- Coverage limitations: Resource constraints mean not all telemetry can be actively monitored, necessitating risk-based prioritization.

 ### Tier 1: Monitoring, alert validation and escalation
 These analysts are continuously monitoring SIEM dashboards and checking alerts.
 Their focus is on rapid triage, not deep investigation.
 They confirm whether an alert is genuine, look at the basic user and device context, identify suspicious IAM or S3 activity, and compare events to determine if anything unusual needs to be escalated.